-Per fortnight Per year For each child \$58.66 \$2,255.70
+For each child aged Fortnight Annual 0-19 years of age \$58.66 \$2,255.70

-\Eligible families may also receive Energy Supplement Part A (see page 37).
+\Eligible families may also receive Energy Supplement Part A (see page 38).

 Note: the base rate of Family Tax Benefit A is paid at the same rate for all age groups.
 Payment per year figures include the Family Tax Benefit Part A supplement (\$726.35 per child) but the fortnightly figures do not.
 The supplement can only be paid after the end of the financial year.